tymurs1/DogBreedsClassification/README.md

 # Image Classification using AWS SageMaker

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.
+In this project I have used AWS Sagemaker to finetune a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other ML engineering practices.

-## Project Set Up and Installation
-Enter AWS through the gateway in the course and open SageMaker Studio.
-Download the starter files.
-Download/Make the dataset available.

 ## Dataset
 I have decided to use recommended dataset of dog breeds which can be found [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 I have downloaded the dataset, displayed some sample images and uploaded the data into my own S3 bucket in an appropriate format